 Quote vs Estimate

 Customers ask us every day for quotes while they mean estimates and vice versa.
-The difference is simple: a good expert always estimates how much time the job will cost him and therefore also has an estimate of the labour costs if the hourly rate is clear.
+The difference is simple: a good expert always estimates how much time the job will cost him and therefore also has an estimate of the labour cost if the hourly rate is clear.
 He can (but rarely does) share this estimate with the Customer: “The job will cost me ~X hours so it will cost you ~€Y in labour”.
 If the Customer prefers, the expert can also quote a fixed price: “I ask €Z for the job, no matter how many hours it costs me”.
-Z can be lower than Y if the expert can work entire man days on the job, but also higher (because the expert assumes the risk of the job taking longer than he estimated).
+Z can be lower than Y if the expert can work entire man days on the job, but also higher (because the expert runs the risk of the job taking longer than he estimated).

 So what is wiser to request: an estimate or a quote?

 - A quote usually requires an inspection visit, which costs you time and often money too (the first hour of inspection is deduction from the final invoice, though).
 If you would like the expert to advise you and/or measure, it is usually better to ask for an inspection & quote

 - A quote is ideal if the job is big and well defined, such as “paint 350m2 of smooth walls over with roller – 1 coat, RAL 9010″.
 And if it is that clear you can even avoid the inspection